 What to Eat with Apple Oat Muffins

 When you serve these delicious muffins for dessert, all you need are the caramel sauce and whipped cream.
 However, when you have them for breakfast, it’s a good idea to add some protein.
-Have one of these ham and egg muffin cups or a slice of this vegetable frittata for a deliciously satisfying breakfast.

 This apple muffins recipe is one of our favorites.
 For that reason, it has made it to my frequent breakfast rotation recipe list.